ngneat/cashew/README.md

 ## Config Options

 Using the library, you might need to change the default behavior of the caching mechanism.
-You could do that by passing a configuration object to the static `forRoot` method of the `HttpCacheInterceptorModule` module, using the available `cashewConfig()` method.
+You could do that by passing a configuration object to the static `forRoot` method of the `HttpCacheInterceptorModule` module.

 Let's go over each of the configuration options: